inguillen87/chatboc-frontend/README.md

 update the `width` prop in `src/components/auth/GoogleLoginButton.tsx` to a numeric value like `width={300}`.
 The Google OAuth library does not accept percentage values.

+If you host `widget.js` on your own domain and forget to include `data-domain="https://www.chatboc.ar"`, the iframe will attempt to load its assets from your site.
+This results in an HTML error page being parsed as JavaScript and the browser reports `Uncaught SyntaxError: Invalid or unexpected token (window-provider.js:...)`.
+Always set the `data-domain` attribute when self-hosting the script so the widget loads the correct files from chatboc.ar.
+See the snippet above for the correct configuration.

 When the server logs show messages such as `PERMISO DENEGADO` and the HTTP response is `403`, the user lacks the required role for that endpoint.
 Check